Oxygen Isotope Ratios in Hydrogen-Deficient Carbon Stars: A Correlation with Effective Temperature and Implications for White Dwarf Merger Outcomes: Abundance Analysis

 \subsection{Notable Spectral Features}

 Our spectra cover several molecular absorption features such as the CN Red System of ${}^{12}$C${}^{14}$N, the first seven overtone bandheads of ${}^{12}$C${}^{16}$O, the first five overtones of ${}^{12}$C${}^{18}$O (listed in Table \ref{atomiclines}), and C$_2$ absorption lines from the Phillips and Ballik-Ramsay systems.
 There is considerable blending of lines especially beyond 2.29 \um.
 Figure \ref{fig:CN} shows a region with prominent CN lines for both dLHdC and RCB stars, along with a CN synthetic spectrum generated for one star in each class.
 Figure \ref{fig:CO} shows a region dominated by ${}^{12}$C${}^{16}$O and ${}^{12}$C${}^{18}$O lines for the dLHdC and RCB stars.
 We also have several atomic lines in our spectra, however most of them are severely blended with molecular features.
-A few prominent ones that we use for determining elemental abundances are listed in Table \ref{atomiclines}.
+A few prominent ones that we use for determining elemental abundances are listed in Table \ref{atomiclines}. {C~I lines are only detected in the dLHdC stars in our sample.}

 Our wavelength range also includes bandheads of ${}^{13}$C${}^{16}$O, but these are not detected in any star in our sample.
 This indicates a high $^{12}$C/$^{13}$C ratio that is consistent with the DD scenario and other observations of HdC stars \citep{clayton2007,Garcia-Hernandez2009,Jeffery2011}.
-We also searched for 1 -- 0 lines of HF (using ExoMol linelist by \citet{TENNYSON2024109083}) which were recently detected in the \textit{K}-band spectrum of DY Per \citep{agh2023} but found none.
+We also searched for 1 -- 0 lines of HF (using ExoMol linelist by \citealt{TENNYSON2024109083}) which were recently detected in the \textit{K}-band spectrum of DY Per \citep{agh2023} but found none.
 This is consistent with \citet{agh2023} observing a lack of these lines in the RCB WX~CrA and other HdC stars.
 They note that the absence of HF lines is likely indicative of a severe H-deficiency rather than a F-deficiency in these stars, as the abundances of both affect the formation of HF in the atmosphere.